Journals LibraryNHS NIHR - National Institute for Health Research

 Particular attention should be given to ensure that verbatim quotations do not contain:

 - language that is libellous, defamatory, indecent, obscene or otherwise unlawful

 - language that is culturally sensitive or which could cause offence to any individual(s) or organisation(s)

 - proprietary or brand names

 Authors are encouraged to explain the strength of feeling, which might otherwise be expressed in language unacceptable to the NIHR as publisher of the report, within the text of the report itself.
 Such an explanation may well include an appreciation of the use of different colloquial terms in different contexts.
 Please note that profanities or coarse language included in reports may be subject to redaction.

-As a general principle, people, places and organisations should be anonymised.
+Our policy is for people, places and organisations to be anonymised.
 If anonymisation is neither possible nor desirable, authors should ensure that they have permission from those affected to use the content to be included BEFORE submission of the final report.

 Verbatim quotations should be indented and formatted as follows: